DouweHorsthuis/EEG-quality-analysis/README.md

 highpass_filter_hz=; %1hz filter
 epoch_time = [];
 baseline_time = [];
+low_fq= ;%lowest frequency for time frequency plot (if you go lower than 3hz you will need a lot of data) high_fq=; %highest frequency for time freq plot, should never be more than half your sampling or half your low pass
 ```

 In the testing folder you can see an example where it is all filled out.